azure-deprecation/dashboard/README.md

 You can follow us on Twitter [@AzureEndOfLife](https://twitter.com/azureendoflife).

+> :warning: Azure Deprecation Notices is an unofficial account for deprecation notifications in Microsoft Azure and is not affiliated with Microsoft.

 ## Want to be notified?

 - Sign up for our monthly newsletter ([sign up form](http://eepurl.com/hKHWtf))